Unemployment in Saudi Arabia

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The Purchasing Managers’ Index (PMI), produced by IHS Markit, fell from June’s 57.4 to 56.6 in July and marked the lowest reading since February.
+The Purchasing Managers’ Index (PMI), produced by IHS Markit, increased from 55.2 in April to 56.4 in May.

-The Purchasing Managers’ Index (PMI), sponsored by Emirates NBD and produced by IHS Markit, rose from May’s 57.3 to 57.4 in June.
+The Purchasing Managers’ Index (PMI), produced by IHS Markit, increased from 53.3 in March to 55.2 in April.